documentation

 Important

-As of Confluent Platform 7.5, ZooKeeper is deprecated for new deployments.
-Confluent recommends KRaft mode for new deployments.
-To learn more about running Kafka in KRaft mode, see KRaft Overview.
+As of Confluent Platform 8.0, ZooKeeper is no longer available for new deployments.
+Confluent recommends migrating to KRaft mode for new deployments.
+To learn more about running Kafka in KRaft mode, see /platform/current/KRaft Overview steps in the Platform Quick Start.
+To learn about migrating from older versions, see Migrate from ZooKeeper to KRaft on Confluent Platform.

-This tutorial provides examples for both KRaft mode and ZooKeeper mode.
+This tutorial provides examples for KRaft mode only.
+Earlier versions of this documentation provide examples for both KRaft and ZooKeeper.

 For KRaft, the examples show a combined mode configuration, where for each cluster the broker and controller run on the same server.
 Currently, combined mode is not intended for production use but is shown here to simplify the tutorial.
 If you want to run controllers and brokers on separate servers, use KRaft in isolated mode.
 To learn more, see KRaft Overview and Kraft mode under Configure Confluent Platform for production.